July 22, 2021

 Maintain personal hygiene and stay safe

-People who use alcohol and other drugs may experience particular stressors while maintaining physical distancing, especially people experiencing homelessness, or people who rely on harm minimisation services such as needle and syringe programs or medically supervised injecting rooms.1,4
+People who use alcohol and other drugs may experience extra stress while maintaining physical distancing.
+Especially for people experiencing homelessness, or people who rely on harm minimisation services such as needle and syringe programs or medically supervised injecting rooms.1,4

 If you are one of these people, you may require additional support to protect yourself from COVID-19 and the increased risk of alcohol and other drug-related harms as a result.

-Harm reduction services are available in each state and territory, providing advice and support to people who use alcohol and other drugs and may need increased support at this time.
+Harm reduction services are available in each state and territory, providing advice and support.
 See below for contact details.

 The following state and territory-based services offer over-the-phone counselling support, information and referral relating to alcohol and other drug use.